miguelmartin75/miguelmartin75.github.io/resume/resume.md

 ## OBJECTIVE

-- To create applications for the desktop and mobile that will utilize my skills in programming, problem solving and mathematics efficiently and enchance them further.
+- To create applications for the desktop and mobile that will utilise my skills in programming, problem solving and mathematics efficiently and enhance them further.

 ## HOBBIES/INTERESTS